Norway

 In force

-Large institutions with securities traded on a regulated market of any EEA Member State
+Large institutions with securities traded on a regulated market of any EU Member State

-This regulation includes under article 449a the requirement to disclose prudential information on environmental, social and governance risks, including transition and physical risk, addressed to large institutions with securities traded on a regulated market of any Member State.
+Regulation (EU) 2019/876 amending Capital Requirements Regulation includes under article 449a the requirement to disclose prudential information on environmental, social and governance risks, including transition and physical risk, addressed to large institutions with securities traded on a regulated market of any Member State.
+These disclosure requirements are applicable from June 2022 on an annual basis during the first year and biannually thereinafter.

 Governance